-3. Humility: (Dhainya), is the key too unlocking the door of understanding things as they are, rather than as we interpret them to be through our fickle mind and imperfect senses.
+3. Humility: (Dhainya) is the key to unlocking the door of understanding things as they are, rather than as we interpret them to be through our fickle mind and imperfect senses.
 The Vedic antithesis of humility in the Sanskrit is 'atmavan manyate jagat' - 'One sees all other like oneself'.

 The Hindu mock wedding is very popular in all secondary schools.
 Students experience all the colour and fun of a Hindu wedding.
 A bride and groom are chosen by the teacher.
 The rest of the class role play as best man, brides maids, family & friends.
 It is a very colourful and exciting real life experience for both students and staff.
 Girls get to wear sarees and the bride wears a red/gold wedding saree.
 Click on the photo to see some video footage from a primary school mock Hindu wedding.

 Can't afford to visit a Temple or Gurudwara?

 Do you have the coach hire, parent letters, risk assessments, and tricky logistics to deal with???

 Why not have us come to your school and cut costs by up to 70% and say Goodbye to all the headaches, letter writing and reduce those risks!"

 is a popular celebration